 Salima Ikram’s Egyptian mummies lecture for Halloween

-Acclaimed Egyptologist and AUC Press author Salima Ikram gave a lively, illustrated talk on mummification in ancient Egypt at Cairo’s American Research Center in Egypt (ARCE), on the eve of Halloween.
-Addressing a partially costumed audience, including a group of captivated youngsters seated in the front row, Ikram, who wrote Death and Burial in Ancient Egypt (AUC Press, 2015), described how ancient Egyptians mummified humans and animals, following distinct rituals of mummification—from the embalmment ceremony and the methodical removal of the organs, to the drying out of the body and in the end the wrapping.
+Acclaimed Egyptologist and AUC Press author Salima Ikram gave a lively illustrated talk on mummification in ancient Egypt at Cairo’s American Research Center in Egypt (ARCE) on the eve of Halloween.
+Addressing a costumed audience, including a group of captivated youngsters seated in the front row, Ikram, who wrote Death and Burial in Ancient Egypt (AUC Press, pbk 2015), described in colorful detail how ancient Egyptians mummified humans and animals, following distinct rituals of mummification—from the embalmment ceremony and the methodical removal of the organs, to the drying out of the body and in the end the wrapping.

 “The mummy is an artificially prepared body that is preserved for a much longer time than if it had just been returned to the earth,” said Ikram.
 She reminded the audience that the heart however was not removed, so that when a person entered the Hall of Judgment after death, their heart was weighed against the feather of Ma’at to determine whether they had lived a good life and deserved to join the blessed dead.